Skeyelab/directus-mcp-server/README.md

 - `schema` - Schema snapshot and diff tools (get snapshot, get diff, apply diff) - NOT included in default toolset
 - `content` - Content management tools (items CRUD operations)
 - `flow` - Flow management tools (workflow automation) - NOT included in default toolset
+- `dashboards` - Dashboard and panel management tools (list, get, create, update, delete dashboards and panels) - NOT included in default toolset
+- `all` - All available tools regardless of toolset membership

 **Default Behavior:**
 When `MCP_TOOLSETS` is not set or empty, only tools in the `default` toolset are exposed.
-The `default` toolset contains collections, fields, relations, and content tools, but **not** schema or flow tools.
-Schema and flow tools must be explicitly requested by including `schema` or `flow` in the `MCP_TOOLSETS` environment variable.
+The `default` toolset contains collections, fields, relations, and content tools, but **not** schema, flow, or dashboard tools.
+Schema, flow, and dashboard tools must be explicitly requested by including `schema`, `flow`, or `dashboards` in the `MCP_TOOLSETS` environment variable.

 **Configuration:**
 Set the `MCP_TOOLSETS` environment variable to a comma-separated list of toolsets: